-BigRedWorks is a student-run maintenance company servicing the Georgian Bay area.
+BigRedWorks is a full service cottage maintenance company servicing the Georgian Bay area.
 We provide a wide array of services to cottagers in Honey Harbour, Cognashene, Minicog, and Go Home Bay.
-This is our 7th year in operation and we are growing rapidly to meet the needs of all cottages - no matter how big or small.
+This is our 9th year in operation and we are growing rapidly to meet the needs of all cottages - no matter how big or small.
 We hope you enjoy your visit to our website and look forward to seeing you on the water this summer.

 The BigRed Winter Patrol - keeping an eye on your cottage while you're not around

-With the recent purchase of a scoot we will be checking on cottages and providing detailed reports and photo's all winter long.
-The Winter Patrol will include:
+This will be our third year travelling the ice by scoot and snowmobile.
+We will be checking on cottages and providing detailed reports and photo's all winter long.
+Our Winter Patrol includes:

 The Adirondack Chair most commonly referred to as the Muskoka Chair, has become a well-known symbol of cottage country.
 The chair pioneered by Thomas Lee back in 1903, received a patent in 1905.
 During the early years of production the chair consisted of hemlock or basswood and was only available in brown or green.
 The Muskoka Chair has to grown to encompass numerous colours and varying mediums.
 BigRedWorks Inc now offers Muskoka chairs made of 100% recycled plastic in 15 gorgeous colours!

 Every wonder why we are called Big RED Works and not Big Blue or Big Green?